mills32/Tiny-Demo/README.md

 I tried to make it work on EGA, but I could not make it work on real hardware, only on emulators.
 Also there are issues that can't be solved on EGA, such as the split screen shaking when scrolling.

-Music used in this demo is called "Orgasmic Chipper 2".
+Music used in this demo is called "Orgasmic Chipper 2" by Anthrox.
 I converted it to s3m, and edited the instruments in Adlib Tracker II.

 Requirements:
 - CPU 8088 4.77 Mhz